 REGARDING STATEMENTS, IF ANY, MADE MUST ALSO CONTAIN WRITTEN STATEMENTS PREPARED by

 the parents detailing the parents' statement of the facts of the case or must be presented to the court in the presence of the

 parents who must be given an opportunity to address the court before the court rules on the petition OR MUST BE

 PRESENTED TO THE COURT IN THE PRESENCE OF THE PARENTS, WHO MUST BE GIVEN AN

 OPPORTUNITY TO ADDRESS THE COURT BEFORE THE COURT RULES ON THE PETITION."

 Section 3.
 Section 41-3-403, MCA, is amended to read:

 "41-3-403.
 Order for immediate protection of youth.
 (1) (a) Upon the filing of a petition for temporary investigative

 authority and protective services, the court, after consideration of

-COURT, may issue an order granting relief that may be required for the immediate protection of the youth.
+RELATION TO THE PETITION, may issue an order granting relief that may be required for the immediate protection of

 (b) The order, along with the petition and supporting documents, must be served by a peace officer or a representative of the department on the person or persons named in the order.
 When the youth is placed in a medical facility or protective facility, the department shall notify the parents or parent, guardian, or other person having legal custody of the youth, at the time the placement is made or as soon after placement as possible.